PFAS

 North America

 In the U.S., PFAS were linked to non-alcoholic fatty liver disease (NAFLD), especially in women (Limei et al. 2023).
 Also in U.S. adults, higher PFAS exposure was associated with higher fatty liver disease risk and worse liver function, especially among those with heavy alcohol intake, obesity, or high-fat diets (Zhang et al. 2023).
 Although another U.S. study found that PFAS levels were linked to a lower risk of NAFLD (Momo et al. 2024).
-All 3 of these studies used the same dataset (NHANES) and it looks like the authors listed a few reasons for the discrepencies: different time periods, different sample sizes, different NAFLD definitions, etc.
+All 3 of these studies used the same dataset (NHANES) and it looks like the authors listed a few reasons for the discrepancies: different time periods, different sample sizes, different NAFLD definitions, etc.

 A cross-sectional study of Canadian adults found associations between some PFAS and cholesterol levels, but not glucose levels or metabolic syndrome (Fisher et al. 2013).
 Another found associations between PFAS and cholesterol/triglyceride levels as well (Cakmak et al. 2022).

 A cross-sectional study of U.S. Americans also found associations between some PFAS and cholesterol levels, but not insulin resistance or body size (Nelson et al. 2010).
 (It seems like associations between PFAS and higher cholesterol levels are pretty consistent across studies, especially in studies of more highly exposed people, but also among less exposed, e.g., Eriksen et al. 2013).
 Despite using in part some of the same dataset as Nelson et al., (NHANES), Lin et al. (2009) found links between PFAS and various measures of blood glucose in Americans.
 For example, they found that in adolescents, higher PFNA levels were associated with higher blood sugar levels and cholesterol levels.
 In adults, higher PFNA levels were associated with higher beta cell function, and higher PFOS levels were associated with higher insulin levels, higher beta cell function, and insulin resistance.
 Another study using NHANES data found that different types (isomers) of PFOA were variously associated with higher blood glucose levels (and others with lower HbA1c), higher beta cell function, higher HDL and total cholesterol.
 Various types of PFOS were associated with higher beta cell function, lower HDL, and lower triglycerides.
 Both PFOS and PFOA were indicators of metabolic syndrome (Liu et al. 2018).
 And, also with NHANES data, PFOA (but not other PFAS) levels were associated with diabetes in men (not women) and with total cholesterol in adults (He et al. 2018).
 Another analysis of NHANES data, looking at multiple years, found that PFNA was associated with increased risk of metabolic syndrome and well as several individual components, while the highest levels of PFHxS were associated with elevated triglycerides.
 Other PFAS were associated with decreased risk of at least one outcome (Christensen et al. 2018).
 Both obesity and gender affect the relationship between PFAS and cholesterol levels in NHANES: in males with obesity, there were positive associations between total and LDL cholesterol with PFOA and PFNA.
 In females with obesity, total cholesterol levels increased in tandem with levels of PFDA, PFNA, and Me-PFOSAA, and there was a positive association of LDL cholesterol with PFOS, PFDA, and PFNA (Jain and Ducatman, 2018).
 Also in NHANES, total cholesterol levels were positively associated with PFAS levels (Dong et al. 2019).
 A further NHANES study found that looking at multiple PFAS at one time can better characterize exposures and how they are linked to cholesterol levels (Fan et al. 2020).
 In older adults in NHANES, higher PFOA and PFNA levels were associated with an increased risk of fatty liver disease (Wu et al. 2023).
 In NHANES (adults and adolescents), Higher PFAS levels were associated with a lower risk of metabolic syndrome, although the correlations varied across the different components of metabolic syndrome (Zheng et al. 2023).
 In NHANES, various PFAS and PFAS mixtures were linked to various health outcomes, such as PFOS to blood pressure, PFAS to cholesterol levels, etc. (Boafo et al. 2023).
 In NHANES, the links between various PFAS and various metabolic health outcome differ by sex, BMI, and type of PFAS (Wu et al. 2024).
+For example, PFAS levels were linked to higher fasting glucose and lower insulin levels overall.
+PFNA was associated with higher fasting glucose.
+PFOA/PFUA/PFHxS were associated with lower insulin levels/lower insulin resistance, while PFNA showed the opposite (Tian et al. 2024).
+In NHANES, PFOA was associated with an increased risk of fatty liver disease, as was PFHxS in older women (Zhang et al. 2024).
+Also in NHANES, higher household income was associated with higher PFAS exposure levels in people with high cholesterol (Zhou et al. 2024).

 Compared to the average US population, firefighters from Arizona had higher levels of PFHxS in their bodies, lower levels of PFNA and PFUA, and the same levels of 9 other PFAS.
 Those with higher PFDeA levels had lower total cholesterol levels, but in general, PFAS concentrations were not associated with most cardiovascular risk measures (Khalil et al. 2020).
 In Californian women firefighters and office workers, PFAS were linked to bile acids and hormones that control cholesterol and glucose metabolism and inflammation (Bessonneau et al. 2021).
 In Australian firefighters, higher levels of all PFAS studied were significantly associated with higher levels of total and LDL cholesterol (Nilsson et al. 2022).